FOREX-Yen keeps distance from 1-month low after Kuroda comments, Aussie gains

 $1.3376 on Monday.

-rates on hold at 1.5 percent at the last meeting chaired by
+rates on hold at the meeting, the last to be chaired by

 long-standing governor Glenn Stevens before he retires this